ArvinVeiyon/WFB-ng-for-all/Troubleshooting.md

 Cheap / thin / unshielded USB cables may issue strange behavior like a lot of FEC errors and lost packets!

-If possible use direct connection for wifi card `+5V` wire to the BEC (not to USB +5V).
+Always connect wifi card `+5V` wire to the BEC (not to USB +5V).
+Use at least 5A BEC for card power.

-Also I recommend to add 470uF low ESR capacitor (like ESC has) between power and ground to filter voltage spikes.
+Add >= 470uF low ESR capacitor (like ESC has, for example for example Panasinic EEUFR1V102) between power and ground to filter voltage spikes.
 Be aware of [ground loop](https://en.wikipedia.org/wiki/Ground_loop_%28electricity%29) when using several ground wires.

 If your video pipeline doesn't work, before opening new issue please try following steps: